platformsh/platformsh-docs/docs/src/increase-observability/logs/forward-logs.md

 ## Log levels

-Though your application may output logs with distinct levels, as all logs are read from stdout, this distinction is lost and everything gets logged at the `INFO` level.
+Your app might output logs with distinct severity levels.
+But as Plaform.sh only reads logs from `stdout`, this distinction is lost and everything gets logged at `INFO` level.

-To preserve the original log level you should use the language specific syslog module/package for logging.
+To preserve the original log level, use a language-specific syslog module/package for logging.

-The following example code snippets show how logs can be written to syslog.
+The following example code snippets show how logs can be written to syslog:

 {{< codetabs >}}

 +++
 title=PHP
 +++